torpedo-t/rack-dynamic-paths-readme/README.md

 end
 ```

 Now our routes are dynamic!
 We can just add songs, and everything else is taken care of and works for us.
-Remembering that everything in Ruby is important.
+Remembering that everything is in Ruby is important.
 You have written a lot of Ruby; take comfort in your skills.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rack-dynamic-paths-readme' title='Dynamic URL Routes'>Dynamic URL Routes</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rack-dynamic-paths-readme'>Dynamic URL Routes</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/rack-dynamic-paths-readme'>Dynamic URL Routes</a> on Learn.co and start learning to code for free.</p>